Lorp/fontkit-tiny/README.md

 	* _If you made your project folder within `~/Sites`, then visiting http://localhost/fontkit-tiny/dist/index.html should work._

 	* _If you open `index.html` in the `src` folder, you’ll see the string “hello, world!”.
 Edit it and save the file.
 You can also see the font size, the variation settings, and the URL of the font file.
-Try changing those too, and refresh your browser. whenever you save `index.html`, Parcel detects the changes and rebuilds the bundle.
+Try changing those too, and refresh your browser.
+Whenever you save `index.html`, Parcel detects the changes and rebuilds the bundle.
 You can stop Parcel via Ctrl-C._

 	* _Notice the `transform` attribute in the SVG, which depends on the `fontSize` variable and the `upem` (units per em) of the font.
 Notice how the code gets Fontkit to supply this value, so you don’t normally need to touch this._